MockLeagues/sqlplus/README.md

 List<Widget> allWidgets = sqlPlus.query(session -> session.createQuery("select * from widget").fetchAs(Widget.class));
 ```

 By default, sqlplus will attempt to map the column names present in the result set directly to the class's field names.
-If you need additional customization for how this mapping is done, you have 3 main options to choose from:
+If you need additional customization for how this mapping is done, you have 2 options to choose from:
-* Specify custom field mappings on the query object before execution
 * Specify concrete field aliases in 'as' clauses in your SQL
 * Configure sqlplus to use underscore to camel case conversion.
 This will convert a database field name like 'date_modified' to the equivalent camel-cased 'dateModified' when trying to find the appropriate field to set on a POJO